MithrilMan/StratisBitcoinFullNode/src/Stratis.Features.Wallet/Documentation/architecture.md

   private Dictionary<OutPoint, TransactionData> inputLookup;
   ```

+#### WalletTransactionHandler

+A handler that has various functionalities related to transaction operations.

 #### WalletController

 Component that exposes endpoints to the API Feature, allowing swagger to be used to perform operation on the wallet.

 #### WalletSyncManager